 -

-For the 61st edition of the Venice Biennale, Nabil Nahas explores the relationship between man, nature, and the cosmos in this immersive work, offering a visual and spiritual experience, which transforms the spectacular into a vehicle for introspection.
+For the Lebanese Pavilion at the 61st edition of the Venice Biennale, Nabil Nahas explores the relationship between humanity, nature, and the cosmos through an immersive installation that transforms spectacle into a vehicle for introspection and spiritual reflection.

 -